 On This Page:

 Once upon a time, The Wonderful Wizard of Oz was a purely American tale.
 Nowadays almost nobody knows that in L. Frank Baum's original novel of 1900, there is a chapter called “The Dainty China Country” and in the China Country there is a Great Wall… And once Dorothy has climbed over it, its China people resent the intrusion of the foreigners, there is violence and they are forced to leave.
 This isn’t in the film of 1939 of course and that’s the only yardstick anybody really knows; and certainly nobody reads the original novel.
-Perhaps more people will read it now that there has been an appearance of China Girl in Oz the Great and Powerful (2013)?
-The film goes ahead and totally destroys her country and her people.
+A few more people may take an interest now that there has been an appearance of China Girl in Oz the Great and Powerful (2013).
+The film proceeds to destroy her country and her people.